We are proud to work alongside tauira of all ages from various schools in our community.

-Halo Whakatāne's educational goal is to connect tamariki with Papatūānuku by enhancing their knowledge of and access to experiences within our local rohe.
-Encouraging tamariki to become advocates for our local environment is a key focus, and our actions can benefit the environment, supporting our vision to allow tieke to live and thrive in the heart of Whakatāne.
+Encouraging tauira to become advocates for our local environment is a key focus, and that our actions can benefit the environment, supporting our vision to allow Tīeke to live and thrive in the heart of Whakatāne.

-Our programme links with the New Zealand Curriculum with six main achievement objectives.
+Our programme links with the New Zealand Curriculum with, six main achievement objectives.

 • increase confidence to partake in conversations about te taiao, our environment